h4ckm1n-dev/command-not-found-handler/README.md

 }
 EOF
 ```
-Restart your shell or run source ~/.zshrc to apply the changes.
+Restart your shell or run 'source ~/.zshrc' ro 'source ~/.bashrc' to apply the changes.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.